-Leasing a vehicle centers around the MSRP, as the price can adversely affect your monthly payments or down payment.
+Leasing a vehicle centres around the MSRP, as the price can adversely affect your monthly payments or down payment.
 Because you're leasing, the MSRP is non-negotiable.
 However, you can negotiate a down payment based on the MSRP to lower your monthly lease payments.

 In addition, you should also work these topics into the conversation:

 If you're considering a pre-owned or used car instead of a new vehicle, you may find that the MSRP doesn’t shed any light on its market value.
-Mileage and condition play a huge role in the value and price you pay.
+Mileage and condition greatly affect the value and price you pay.
 But Clutch's online car buying experience should help ease some of this hassle.
-Every car in Clutch's inventory includes:

 Every car in Clutch's inventory has transparent, no-haggle pricing and includes our 10-day or 750-km money-back guarantee.
 If you don’t love your Clutch vehicle within that period, you can return or exchange it, no questions asked.
 We also add more peace of mind with our 210-point vehicle inspection and reconditioning process and 90-day or 6,000-km limited warranty.